-How to Stretch Shoes that are too tight
+How to Stretch Out Shoes that are too tight

 So you’ve gotten yourself a new pair of shoes.
 They haven’t been worn in yet, so they’re a little tight.
 And you’d rather not run the risk of blisters.
 Or maybe your feet grew a size after pregnancy.
-Then again, maybe your friend has given you a beautiful pair of Louboutins, but the shoes are too small.
+Or maybe your friend has given you a beautiful pair of Louboutins, but the shoes are too small and you need to figure out how to stretch out shoes asap.
 Don’t you hate it when that happens?

 In this post, I’m talking about how to make shoes bigger, when your footwear is too tight or narrow.

 Thankfully, most shoes can easily be stretched out to achieve some toe-wiggling room!
 And there are a few cheap & cheerful shoe repair hacks that you can easily do at home.
 All of them coming up after the jump 🙂

 How to Make Shoes Bigger – 5 Easy Ways

 Getting your shoes stretched or stretching them out yourself is a great option for footwear that is a half to a full size too small.
 As always, I encourage everyone to buy the right size shoes in the first place.
 However, I’m the first to understand that sh*% can happen & sometimes we just need to give a little, well, give to our shoes!